 The industry is highly regulated (see legislation) and follows a number of industry codes and guidance to help manufacturers fulfil their obligations to manufacture safe pet food.

-The development of these Community guides to good practice is encouraged by the Feed Hygiene Regulation and they should ensure compliance with the hygiene and HACCP requirements of that Regulation.
+The development of guides to good practice is encouraged by the Feed Hygiene Regulation to ensure compliance with the hygiene and HACCP requirements of that Regulation.